YLchen22/YLchen22.github.io/_pages/pages-about.md

 I obtained my Bachelor's degree of Engineering, majoring in Industrial Engineering from the University of Electronic Science and Technology of China (UESTC) in July, 2024.

-I will enter the Master of Data Science program at the Chinese University of Hong Kong - Shenzhen (CUHKSZ) from 2025 fall.
+I am pursuing a Master of Data Science at the Chinese University of Hong Kong - Shenzhen (CUHKSZ), beginning from 2025 Fall.

 Interests
 ------